bgoonz/Javascript-Practice/README.md

 ---

 - JavaScript code is generally executed from top to bottom, line by line, in the order that the code is written.

+---

+### Functions in JavaScript

+- Functions are a way to package functionality that you wish to reuse.
+- functions are hoisted to the top of the file

+### Scope

+- Scope is the context in which our variables are declared.
+We think about scope in relation to blocks because variables can exist either outside of or within these blocks.
+- a block is a chunk of code bounded by `{}`
+- **Global Scope** refers to variables that are accessible to every part of the program.
+- **Block Scope** refers to variables that are accessible only within the block they are defined.
+- **Local Scope** refers to variables that are declared within a function.